-Concrete pavers come in a wide range of patterns, colors, shapes, sizes, and surface textures, giving you the ability to fully customize your paver construction to your exact specifications.
-With that said, though, one of the most important decisions you will need to make regarding the pavers that are used to build your next project is the choice between permeable and non-permeable pavers.
+Concrete pavers come in a wide range of patterns, colors, shapes, sizes, and surface textures, which allows absolute paver design flexibility for a host of project applications.
+However, one of the most important decisions to make regarding the pavers used for your Los Angeles paving project is the choice between non-permeable and permeable pavers.

-Permeable pavers offer a number of noteworthy benefits that make them an ideal choice for many paving projects.
-These benefits include benefits such as:
+Permeable paving stones offer a number of noteworthy benefits that make them an ideal choice for many paving projects.
+Let's take a closer look.

-- Permeable Pavers Minimize Flooding– If you live in a flood-prone area where landscape damage due to excess rainfall and excess stormwater runoff is a frequent concern, permeable pavers may be the ideal solution to help keep flooding at a minimum.
-By allowing water to seep back into the soil at a gradual but steady rate, permeable pavers are able to keep water from flowing down your home’s drainage system and into your landscape.
+- Permeable Paving Stones Minimize Flooding If you live in a flood-prone area where landscape damage due to excess rainfall and excess stormwater runoff is a frequent concern, permeable pavers may be the ideal solution to help keep flooding at a minimum.
+By allowing water to seep back into the soil at a gradual but steady rate, permeable paving stones are able to keep water from flowing down your home’s drainage system and into your landscape.
 In all but the heaviest rainfall, this simple solution should be enough to protect your home and landscape against flood damage.

-- Permeable Pavers can Save You Money- If you are in the process of building a new home, hiring a permeable paving contractor to build your walkway, driveway, and other paving constructions using permeable pavers may be able to save you a lot of money by enabling you to avoid having to install expensive drainage systems.
-Since permeable pavers are a drainage system in and of themselves, building with permeable pavers often negates the need for more costly drainage systems.
-Since permeable pavers don’t cost significantly more than traditional concrete pavers, building with permeable pavers can save you a lot of money in a number of scenarios.
+- Permeable Pavers Can Save You Money If you are in the process of building a new home, hiring a paving contractor to build your walkway, driveway, and other paving constructions, using permeable pavers may save you money.
+Primarily, permeable paving stones may enable you to avoid having to install expensive drainage systems.
+Since these pavers act as a drainage system on their own, building with permeable paving stones often negates the need for more costly drainage systems.
+As an adage, permeable paving stones don’t cost significantly more than traditional concrete pavers.
+Therefore, building with them is not going to be substantially more costly.

 Should I Choose Permeable Pavers?

 Permeable pavers offer a number of significant benefits.
-If you’re still on the fence about whether or not permeable pavers are the right choice for your next paving project, though, take the time to answer these key questions:
+But, if you’re still on the fence about whether they are the right choice for your next paving project, answer these key questions:

-- Are you concerned about building your home in a way that is environmentally friendly?
+- Are you interested in making your property more environmentally friendly?
 If so, permeable pavers are an ideal building material.